Littledogdudu/ConsoleLog/README.md

 The same as the insert statement, but only when the \[Generates default insert statement content when there are no printable variables\] button above is enabled and the current cursor has no printable variables

-#### When there are no printable variables, the cursor automatically follows to the end of the log expression after insertion
+#### when there are no printable variables, the cursor automatically follows to the end of the log expression after insertion

 Default not enabled (recommended): When there are no printable variables, the inserted print statement will automatically follow to the end of the generated console.log
 After activation: Inserted print statements are automatically followed to the end of the generated console.log